About Pyramid Hill

 Gardens and Grounds

-Pyramid Hill features 300+ acres of rolling hills, meadows, lakes, gardens and 3 miles of hiking trails.
-The park is open 365 days a year (weather permitting) and provides the perfect backdrop for experiencing every season.
-In addition to the 60+ monumental outdoor sculptures, the grounds also feature a pioneer house dating to the 1820's with an unusual arched ceiling.
-Specific detail information is available on the site of the park, regarding wildlife, and we also offer several educational programs for kids that revolve around nature (see Summer Series: For Kids!)
+Pyramid Hill's 300+ acres of rolling hills, meadows, lakes, gardens and miles of hiking trails provides the perfect backdrop to Experience Art In Nature in every season.
+In addition to the 80+ monumental outdoor sculptures, the grounds also feature a pioneer house dating to the 1820's with an unusual arched ceiling.
+Specific detailed information regarding wildlife is available at the site of the park, and we offer several educational programs for kids that revolve around nature (see Summer Series: For Kids!)
 We suggest renting an Art Cart, so you can create your own path through the park!
 Pets are welcome at Pyramid Hill as long as they remain leashed.